GalvanizeOpenSource/l2c-html-css-2018/readme.md

     - VS Code
     - Atom
 - download this git repo
-- I also reccemend using chrome as aweb browser
+- I also recommend using chrome as a web browser

-## About me:
-Hello I'm Sage Elliott.
-I'm a Technology Evangelist here at Galvanize!
-Previously I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, Fl.

-- Twitter: @sagecodes
-- LinkedIn:
-- Email: sage.elliott@galvanize.com

 ## What this course is

 A super friendly introduction to HTML and CSS!